Devashish-Sonawane/Big-Foot/README.md

   &emsp; -aggregate-json folder must be created for the output

-Requirements:

-  &emsp; The folder ‘conf’ must be created
+  &emsp; -The folder ‘conf’ must be created

-  &emsp; In the conf folder the user should put the following files:
-  &emsp; ‘colheaders.txt’ containing column headers &emsp; ‘encoding.txt’ containing encodings
+  &emsp; -In the conf folder the user should put the following files:‘colheaders.txt’ containing column headers,‘encoding.txt’ containing encodings

 #### Execution: